glotzerlab/hoomd-blue/README.md

 initialization, run protocols, analyze simulation data, or develop complex workflows all with Python code in your job.

-Here is a simple example:

-Save this script as `lj.py` and run it with `python lj.py` (or `singularity exec software.simg python3 lj.py` if using Singularity containers).

 ## Change log

 See [CHANGELOG.rst](CHANGELOG.rst).